selfcommunity/developers-doc/docs/apireference/v2/event/not_going_to_an_event.md

 title: Not Going to Event
 ---

-This endpoint allows users to opt out of a specific event.
+This endpoint allows the user to specify that he will be not going to the event.

 :::info

-This operation requires authentication.
+This operation requires authentication and that the user is subscribed to the event.

 :::